 Fuel remains the biggest expense for many fleets – and the impact of oil price fluctuations can be hard to predict.
 Today’s telematics technology offers some highly-affordable ways to get the best possible handle on your fuel expenditure.
 Here are some of our top tips on how to boost average fleet MPG:

-If your driver analytics identify some issues, a great initial step to take is incentivising your workforce.
-Most driver behaviour systems calculate an individual daily and weekly score for each driver, and will generate a league table of all drivers.
+Take action if required: If your driver analytics identify some issues, a great initial step to take is incentivising your workforce.
+Most driver behavior systems calculate an individual daily and weekly score for each driver, and will generate a league table of all drivers.
 You can use this to create some healthy, friendly competition between employees, by offering prizes for Driver of the Week.
 In exceptional circumstances, you may need to also consider investing in driver training for repeat offenders.

 Keep your fleet in peak condition: Every fleet manager knows that well-maintained vehicles perform better than a neglected fleet.
 Telematics can help ensure that the fleet manager is made aware of any issues as early as possible.
 Firstly, you can integrate digital daily vehicle checks with your vehicle tracking solution, keeping you on top of potential fuel-wasting aspects such as incorrect tyre pressure.
 Secondly, leading providers like Trakm8 offer vehicle health alerts as part of their overall package.
 Because the telematics device is fully CAN Bus connected, it can act as an early warning system; reading fault diagnostic codes and informing you immediately of any issues.